Cut Your Carbon Footprint in Half

 The report gave us a list of actions that we could take to reduce our current footprint.
 Two other great resource for fine tuning which actions to choose are Mike Berners-Lee’s The Carbon Footprint of Everything 9 and Project Drawdown 10.

 From these three resources we selected 15 actions that will let us reduce our household’s 24 tons per year by 12 tons (or by 50%).
-So this became our Climate Action Plan’s goal for carbon emissions.
+So this became our Climate Footprint Plan’s goal for carbon emissions.

 13 of these are low-cost/no-cost actions that will reduce our carbon footprint by 9.7 tons a year.
 That is 81% of our 12 ton goal.